RickardKarl/IntegratingExternalControls/README.md

 | **B1**       | Small trial, misspecified assumptions (Scenario B) | `Rscript experiments/run_simulation_study.R 50 200 0.5 0 50`  |
 | **B2**       | Large trial, misspecified assumptions (Scenario B) | `Rscript experiments/run_simulation_study.R 200 200 0.5 0 50` |

 **Note:** Each command simulates 250 repetitions of that configuration.
 In the paper, results are based on 5000 repetitions.
-To reproduce the paper's results, rerun the above commands multiple times using **different random seeds**.
+To reproduce the paper's results, rerun the above commands multiple times using different random seeds.

 #### Plotting Table 1
 After the simulations complete, run the notebook `experiments/plot_table_1.Rmd`.

 Inside the notebook, you **must** specify the list of simulation output files located in the `output_folder/` directory.